rafal-szypulka/itm_exporter/README.md

 The section `groups:` specifies which ITM/APM metrics should be collected and exposed by the experter.
 ITM exporter asynchronically collects metrics for every group.

 - `datasets_uri` - it is a part of the API request URL that identifies particular agent type.
-The exporter helps a bit in the identification of proper `datasets_uri` for the agent type you'd like to collect.
-Run the following command:
+The exporter can help a bit in the identification of proper `datasets_uri` for the agent type you'd like to collect.
+Run the following command to list all supported monitoring agent types on your ITM or APM server:
 ```
   itm_exporter listAgentTypes --temsName=TEMS
 ```
-where `temsName` is your ITM TEMS label like `TEMS` or `KD8` if you connect to APM v8 server.
+where `temsName` is your ITM TEMS label like `TEMS` (or `KD8` if you connect to APM v8 server).
 Example output:
 ```
 +---------------------------------+--------------------------------------------------------------------+